ess-dmsc-dram/documents/investigations/JSONGeometryParserEstimates.md

 # Go/No-Go Streamed Geometry
 ### Why not use filewriter?
 The Json geometry is essentially in the nexus format.
-The filewrite is simply writing what it finds in the JSON string out to the nexus file (see below).
+The filewriter is simply writing what it finds in the JSON string out to the nexus file (see below).
 ```json
 {
   "nexus_structure": {